MKesenheimer/fault-injection-library/README.md

 The database functionality has been expanded to a certain extent, too.
 With this implementation, e.g. one can add experiments to a previous measurement campaign.

+## Documentation

+The documentation of the source code and how to use the library and the hardware can be found on [https://fault-injection-library.readthedocs.io/](https://fault-injection-library.readthedocs.io/).
+The documentation is still work in progress and will eventually be completed.

 ## Cloning

 Set up the project by cloning it: